Frequently Asked Questions

 How can I find out if Biodynamic psychotherapy is for me?

-Please telephone me so that we can discuss your needs.
+Please telephone me so that we can discuss what brings you to consider entering psychotherapy.
 I will then arrange for an initial consultation.
-This will be of a normal session duration of 50 minutes or one hour and will allow you to tell me more about yourself and to ask any further questions that have arisen since our first contact.
+This will be of a normal session duration of one hour and will allow you to tell me more about yourself and to ask any further questions that have arisen since our first contact.
 At the end of this introductory session, you will be able to decide if you wish to continue in an open ended way or for a time limited period agreed upon between us.
 There will be opportunity for regular review of your process.

 How much do the sessions cost?

 I charge £50-60 for a session, which is normally one hour.
 I do have some concessions for low wage earners/students.

 We will meet weekly at a specified time that is suitable for you.
 This will usually be at the same time each week to help provide some structure and holding for the therapy.